GSU Log Number

 Licenses, Certifications, or Registrations, etc

-- Ability to teach a variety of computer science courses at the
+- Ability to teach Philosophy courses at the collegiate

-- Ability and desire to teach effectively using a variety of
+- Ability to teach effectively using a variety of methods, relate

-- Demonstrated knowledge of instructional technology and its use
+- Demonstrated knowledge of instructional technology Ability to

 online, hybrid, weekend and/or other campus locations).